Key Takeaways

 - 6.15am — moonset, while still partially eclipsed

 The catch is that altitude.
-By maximum the Moon is very low, so this is an eclipse you plan for: find somewhere with a completely open view to the west-southwest — a hilltop, a west-facing coast, even an upstairs window.
+By maximum the Moon is very low, so you'll need to plan: find somewhere with a completely open view to the west-southwest — a hilltop, a west-facing coast, even an upstairs window.
 The low altitude is also a gift for photographers, putting the eclipsed Moon right against the landscape.
 No equipment is needed, though binoculars make the shadow's edge and the red colouring much more obvious.

-One bonus for the same fortnight: the eclipse comes just 16 days after the total solar eclipse of 12 August, which is partial from the UK.
-Eclipses come in pairs like this because the Sun, Earth and Moon stay aligned for about a month at a time — an "eclipse season".
+One bonus for the same fortnight: the eclipse falls just 16 days after 12 August, when the UK sees a large partial solar eclipse — around 90% of the Sun covered from London, more from northern and western areas.
+(The path of totality crosses Iceland and Spain rather than the UK, but it's still the deepest partial solar eclipse visible from Britain in decades.)
+Eclipses pair up like this because the Sun, Earth and Moon stay roughly aligned for about a month at a time.

-The Moon's orbit isn't a circle, so its distance from us varies — from about 356,000 km at the closest (perigee) to 406,000 km at the furthest (apogee).
+The Moon's orbit is an ellipse, so its distance from us varies — from about 356,000 km at the closest (perigee) to 406,000 km at the furthest (apogee).
 When a full Moon lands near perigee, it appears slightly larger and brighter than average: a supermoon.

 Why Full Moon Is the Worst Time to Look